RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/great_intrinsic_value.md

 My first name is John but people call me Jack
 {% endhighlight %}

-To make that work we need to update intents.json and utterances.txt First, update the intents.json thusly:
+To make that work we need to update intents.json and utterances.txt.
+First, update the intents.json thusly:

 {% highlight json %}